-- 1. losses associated with the transfer of energy from a generator's connection point to the associated RRN; - 2. losses associated with the transfer of energy through a SNSP between the RRNs in adjacent regions; and
+- 1. losses associated with the transfer of energy from a generator's connection point to the associated RRN; - 2. losses associated with the transfer of energy through a SNSP between the RRNs in adjacent regions; and - 3. losses associated with the transfer of energy through a regulated interconnector between the RRNs in adjacent regions.

-&lt;sup>51 NEMDE is the software used by AEMO to determine the dispatch of the NEMDE generators and SNSPs.
+78 NEMDE is the software used by AEMO to determine the dispatch of the NEMDE generators and SNSPs.
 It is based on a linear program algorithm with an objective function of maximising the value of spot market trade, which is equivalent to minimising costs energy bids and offers, offers for power transfers by SNSPs and dispatching ancillary service offers.

-&lt;sup>52 "Calculation of Losses for Scheduled Network Service Providers", prepared for the AEMC by SW Advisory and ACIL Tasman, 13 June 2013.
+79 "Calculation of Losses for Scheduled Network Service Providers", prepared for the AEMC by SW Advisory and ACIL Tasman, 13 June 2013.

-&lt;sup>53 The most recent list of MLFs calculated by AEMO, at the time of preparing this Draft Determination, are available in "List of regional boundaries and marginal loss factors for the 2013-14 financial year", AEMO, Version 1.1, 30 May 2013.
+80 The most recent list of MLFs calculated by AEMO are available in "List of regional boundaries and marginal loss factors for the 2013-14 financial year", AEMO, Version 1.1, 30 May 2013.